-(a) Includes other industries such as wood products, furniture, glass/stone, primary metals and instruments in the durable sector, as well as all industries such as chemicals, paper and plastics in the nondurable sector.
+(a) Includes other industries such as wood products, furniture, glass/stone, primary metals, and instruments in the durable sector, as well as all industries such as chemicals, paper, and plastics in the nondurable sector.

-SOURCE: United States Department of Labor, Bureau of Labor Statistics.
+SOURCE: United States Department of Labor, Bureau of Labor Statistics

-During the past ten years, Connecticut's manufacturing employment was at its highest in 1994 at 253,430 workers.
-Since that year, employment in manufacturing was on a downward trend with only a slight increase in 1997 and 1998.
+During the past ten years, Connecticut's manufacturing employment was at its highest in 1995 at 248,510 workers.
+Since that year, employment in manufacturing continued on a downward trend with only a slight increase in 1997 and 1998.
 A number of factors, such as heightened foreign competition, outsourcing to offshore locations, and improved productivity played a significant role in affecting the overall level of manufacturing employment.
-Total manufacturing jobs in Connecticut continued to decline to a recent low of 199,530 in 2003, after a rebound to 247,870 in 1998.
-The total number of manufacturing jobs dropped 53,900, or 21.3% for the ten year period since 1994.
+Total manufacturing jobs in Connecticut continued to decline to a recent low of 197,490 in 2004.
+The total number of manufacturing jobs dropped 51,020, or 20.5%, for the ten year period since 1995.

 Exports.
 In Connecticut, the export sector of manufacturing has assumed an important role in overall economic growth.
-According to figures published by the United States Department of Commerce, which were adjusted and enhanced by the University of Massachusetts (MISER), exports of manufacturing products registered at \$8.1 billion in 2003, accounting for 4.8% of Gross State Product.
-From 1999 to 2003, the State's export of goods grew at an average annual rate of 3.2%.
+According to figures published by the United States Department of Commerce, which were adjusted and enhanced by the University of Massachusetts (MISER), exports of manufacturing products registered at \$8.6 billion in 2004, accounting for 4.6% of Gross State Product.
+From 2000 to 2004, the State's export of goods grew at an average annual rate of 1.7%.
 The following table shows the growth in exports of manufacturing products.